Kayak Paddle Feathering: What is It and Why does it Matter?

 Why Does Feathering Matter?

 Whether or not you feather your paddle is a personal choice.
-Some paddlers feather and some don’t.
-Here are the most common reasons for feathering:
+Some anglers choose to feather and some don’t.

 - On the other hand, if the wind’s at your back, you may want the wind to catch your blade since it’ll push you forward a bit with each stroke.
 So in that case, don’t feather.